MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-learning-azure-01.md

 ### 2. Deploy the app to your HoloLens 2

-Features like Azure Spatial Anchors from the fourth [Integrating Azure Spatial Anchors](mr-learning-azure-04.md) tutorial can not run in Unity, so to test the Azure Spatial Anchors functionality, you need to deploy the project to your device.
+Not all features that you will use in this tutorial series can run inside the Unity editor, this means that you need to be familiar with deploying the application to your HoloLens 2 device.

 > [!TIP]
 > For a reminder on how to build and deploy your Unity project to HoloLens 2, you can refer to the [Getting started tutorials - Build your application to your device](mr-learning-base-ch1.md#build-your-application-to-your-device) instructions.